Gi60s/openapi-enforcer-lambda/README.md

 `enforcerLambda (openapi: string | unknown, options: Options = {}): { handler: (handler: Handler) => LambdaHandler, route: (controllers: RouteControllerMap) => LambdaHandler }`

+TLDR; Returns an enforcer object with a handler and a router.
+The handler gives you a req and a res object to use as you will, the router will manage the event and return a response.

 This function takes your OpenAPI document and an optional set of options and returns a promise object with a handler and a router.
 The handler will use the event that triggered your lambda, your OpenAPI document, and your options to generate req and res objects to be used by your lambda to respond to API calls.
 The router will